edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

-# General App Service Configuration
+# Application Service Configuration

 Similar to other EdgeX services, configuration is first determined by the `configuration.toml` file in the `/res` folder.
-If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push configuration from the file into the registry and monitor configuration from there.
-You will find the configuration under the `edgex/appservices/1.0/` key.
+Once loaded any environment overrides are applied.
+If `-cp` is passed to the application on startup, the SDK will leverage the specific configuration provider (i.e Consul) to push the configuration into the provider and monitor `Writeable` configuration from there.
+You will find the configuration under the `edgex/appservices/2.0/` key in the provider (i.e Consul).
+On re-restart the service will pull the configuration from the provider and apply any environment overrides.

 This section describes the configuration elements that are unique to Application Services

-Please refer to the general [Configuration documentation](../../configuration/Ch-Configuration#configuration-properties) for configuration properties common across all services.
+Please first refer to the general [Configuration documentation](../../configuration/Ch-Configuration#configuration-properties) for configuration properties common across all EdgeX services.

 !!! note
     `*`indicates the configuration value can be changed on the fly if using a configuration provider (like Consul).